newrelic/terraform-provider-newrelic/website/docs/r/one_dashboard.html.markdown

 ### Nested `data_format` blocks

+Nested `data_format` blocks help specify the format of data displayed by a widget per attribute in the data returned by the NRQL query rendering the widget; thereby defining how the data fetched is best interpreted.
+This is supported for **billboards** and **tables**, as these are the only widgets in dashboards which return single or multi-faceted data that may be formatted based on the type of data returned.
-Nested `data_format` specifies the data structure format in the table.
-It defines how the data is organized and interpreted.This attribute requires specifying the following attributes in a nested block -
+This attribute requires specifying the following attributes in a nested block -

   * `name` - (Required) This attribute mandates the specification of the column name to be formatted.
 It identifies which column the data format should be applied to.
   * `type` - (Required) This attribute sets the format category for your data.
-Accepted values include `decimal` for numeric values, `date` for date/time values, `duration` for length of time, `recent-relative` for values referencing a relative point in time, `custom` for specific date/time formats and `humanized` to set autoformat as true.
+Accepted values include -
+    - `decimal` for numeric values
+    - `date` for date/time values
+    - `duration` for length of time
+    - `recent-relative` for values referencing a relative point in time
+    - `custom` to be used with date/time values, in order to select a specific format the date/time value would need to be rendered as
+    - `humanized` to be used with numeric values, in order to enable Autoformat
-  * `format` - (Optional) This attribute is provided when the `type` attribute is set to `date`, defining the specific date format to be applied to your data.
+  * `format` - (Optional) This attribute is provided when the `name` is that of a column comprising date/time values and the `type` attribute is set to `custom` defining the specific date format to be applied to your data.

   |     Accepted value  |        Format           |
   |---------------------|-------------------------|